f18-os/json-rpc-Trdodson/graph/README.md

+# JSON-RPC Lab

-This directory includes
+This directory includes:

 * `node.py`: which
   * defines a node class.
     * contains a name, list of children, and a count that's initially zero
     * implements a `show(graph)` method recursively prints the nodes within graph
   * An `increment(graph)` method that increments the counts of all nodes within graph.
-* `localDemo.py`: which creates a dag of nodes, which it prints, increments, and prints again.
+* `localDemo.py`: which creates a dag of nodes, which it prints, increments,
+  * and prints again.
+* jclient.py
+*jserver.py

 Your tasks are
 * to create